iconidentify/atomforge/golden_tests_immutable/README.md

 ## Purpose

-This directory contains the original, unmodified reference files extracted from AOL's main.IDX database.
+This directory contains the original, unmodified reference files extracted from a main.IDX database.
 These files serve as the target format for our compilation research and must never be changed to preserve the integrity of our testing and analysis.

 ## Files